top of page

 Ingalls Logo for Sponsorships - stacked text - WHITE.png

-In partnership with the Pascagoula River Audubon Center (PRAC) and The University of Southern Mississippi’s Marine Education Center (MEC) and Center for STEM Education, the Museum is offering multi-day experiences that include:
+In partnership with the Grand Bay National Estuarine Research Reserve (NERR) and The University of Southern Mississippi’s Marine Education Center (MEC) and Center for STEM Education, the Museum is offering multi-day experiences that include:

-ART & SCIENCE FIELD DAYS (Fall 2023-Spring 2024): Full-day standards-based field trips to all three partner sites, with time spent observing the biomes of the Pascagoula River watershed, conducting marine science on the open water, and learning from artist Walter Anderson’s epic connections to his Gulf Coast environments.
-Students will play the role of citizen scientists, learning about the intersections of environment and society through journaling, art making, data-gathering, and peer-to-peer dialogue.
+ART & SCIENCE FIELD DAYS (Fall 2025 - Spring 2026): Full-day standards-based field trips to one of the partner sites, with time spent observing the local coastal habitats and ecosystems and learning from artist Walter Anderson’s epic connections to his Gulf Coast environments.
+Students will learn about the intersections of environment and society through journaling, art making, data-gathering, and peer-to-peer dialogue.

-Travel, materials, and fees are supported through the Museum, which means no cost to teachers and students.
-This opportunity, available to a select few Gulf Coast 8th grade teachers and students, is valued at more than $10,000.
+For BOTH Summer 2026 Wide Horizons opportunities, materials, supplies, and CEUs are supported through the Museum, which means no cost to teachers and students.
+This opportunity, available to a limited number of Gulf Coast teachers and students, is valued at $350 per person.

 L.7.9B Students will demonstrate an understanding of the relationship between natural phenomena, human activity, and global climate change.